Goslings Corner Wood

 Circular waymarked route

-Rough mown paths and uneven woodland ground with exposed tree routes, can be muddy after prolonged rain, may not be suitable for wheelchair users
+Rough mown paths and uneven woodland ground with exposed tree roots, can be muddy after prolonged rain, may not be suitable for wheelchair users

 When to visit